 - Ask fellow writers for manager and/or attorney referrals or contact Agency.

 - To help writers contact producers and executives, the Guild has arranged a discount on IMDbPro.
-To redeem the 30% discount off the $20/month retail price, go to www.imdbpro.com/redeem and enter WGADISCOUNT.
-The account starts with a free month.
+To redeem the 30% discount off the $20/month retail price, go to www.imdbpro.com/redeem and enter the promo code 2020AFFWGAW.
+This benefit can be applied to annual and monthly subscriptions.
+The discount will be applied during your next billing cycle.
+If you are currently receiving this discount in 2019, you will need to redeem the above promo code to continue this benefit through 2020.

 - If you need contact information for a specific company or executive you can also contact Agency.